lsst-dm/dmtn-020/index.rst

 <sec-sprinting>`, it is *not* appropriate to simply allocate actual costs
 based on SP totals.

+Typically, expenses are accrued at a broadly constant rate for each
+individual: salaries do not vary much from month to month.
+However, in some months, a given developer may be significantly less productive than others (for example, due to paid vacation).
+In these cases, it is appropriate to spread the cost across all the WBSs elements the developer has been working on.

 A typical invoice breakout should be supplied in a spreadsheet similar to that shown in :numref:`tab-invoice`.